Daily Painting: Why Start A PracticeThe ART + WORK + LIVING 5 Day Painting Challenge

 It’s really super simple, to make a 20-30 minute painting for 5 days straight.
 Each day set a timer like the one on your phone for 20 minutes (paint mixing time doesn’t count), grab your largest brush or knife, and let her rip!
 Keep it simple and look for the big shapes.
 When the timer goes off STOP!!

 Subject matter, medium, and size is completely your choice but I’d suggest staying smaller.

 Then if you’d like you can share your 20 minute painting with others working on the challenge here in the group.
-We’re also setting up a collaborative Pinterest board for participants so that you’ll also have a chance to pick up some traffic to your website.

 Are you in?